Ian M Adelstein

 Here is my CV.

-The study of closed geodesics is super accessible to undergraduate students, especially when considered on flat surfaces or as billiard paths on doubled polygons.
-I have led a number of undergraduate research projects, and am the director of the SUMRY 2019 program at Yale.
+The study of closed geodesics is super accessible to undergraduate students, especially when considered on flat surfaces or as billiard paths on polygons.
+I have led a number of undergraduate research projects, and am the director of the SUMRY program at Yale.
 Here are a few papers appropriate for an undergraduate student:

 I am a passionate educator and create an engaging and inclusive classroom when I teach.
 I employ active pedagogy and have a dynamic teaching style that is adaptable to diverse students, classrooms, and material.
-I've enjoyed teaching across the undergraduate mathematics curriculum, and have a strong belief that when math is taught in an engaging and supportive environment every student is capable of learning and success.
+I've enjoyed teaching across the undergraduate mathematics curriculum, and have a strong belief that when math is taught in an engaging and inclusive environment every student is capable of learning and success.

 If you are a student, please stop by my office DL 419 anytime; if you are an educator, I am always excited to chat about teaching.